Venezuelan bolívar: Digital bolívar

 The bolívar digital, lit. "digital bolívar" was introduced on 1 October 2021 at a rate of Bs.S 1,000,000 to 1 digital bolívar.
 Since its announcement, the Central Bank has used the abbreviation "Bs." (i.e., not "Bs.D") in examples of prices marked in digital bolívares.

-The digital bolívar did not replace the sovereign bolívar, since sovereign bolívar banknotes continued to be accepted at a ratio of 1 million to 1.
+The digital bolívar did not immediately replace the sovereign bolívar, since sovereign bolívar banknotes continued to be accepted at a ratio of 1 million to 1.
 For example, the Bs.S 500,000 banknote is worth 0.50 digital bolívars, an amount which can also be referred to as 50 céntimos of a digital bolívar.

 From October 1, 2021 through 27 April 2022 retailers were required to post prices in both sovereign and digital bolívars, By 2024, however it was more common to see prices posted in "REF" (or "Ref", "ref", etc.), an abbreviation for the word referencia, representing a price in U.S. dollars, which customers can pay in digital and/or sovereign bolívars at the current exchange rate as published by the central bank.

 In 2025, there has been a remarkable reversal in the dollarization of the economy outside tourist spots, with more than 80% of transactions in the country being made in bolívares.
 The stock of U.S. dollars in cash decreased from $8 billion in November 2024 to $5 billion as of April 2025.
-Depreciation of the currency resumed, with the official exchange rate surpassing 100 bolívares per U.S. dollar in June 2025 and 200 per U.S. dollar in October of that year.
+Depreciation of the currency resumed, with the official exchange rate surpassing 100 bolívares per U.S. dollar in June 2025, 200 per U.S. dollar in October of that year, and continued depreciating into 2026, reaching 800 per U.S. dollar in September 2026.

+Due to a 52% depreciation of the bolívar against the U.S. dollar in the first half of 2026, the Central Bank of Venezuela sold over US$7.7 billion during that period as intervention to slow the depreciation of the national currency.